wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 2. Create an [integration project]({{base_path}}/develop/create-integration-project/).
 3. Create the artifacts (proxy service, registry resource) with the configurations given above.
 4. [Deploy the artifacts]({{base_path}}/develop/deploy-artifacts) in your Micro Integrator.
-5. Send a POST request to the `xml-to-edi-proxy` with the above given payload.
+5. Send a POST request to the <code>xml-to-edi-proxy</code> with the above given payload.

 -   Output Payload
     ```text